 April 2014 testing results showed alarming levels of radium in discharges to Tenmile Creek from the abandoned Clyde Mine and coal refuse piles further upstream near Waynesburg and at the Cumberland Mine on Whiteley Creek.
 In response, 3RQ performed a targeted study to help provide reliable information to the communities surrounding Tenmile Creek who were concerned about the quality of their streams and their health.

-After years of 3RQ monitoring, trends of rising bromide and total dissolved solids (TDS) have been observed in Captina Creek, a tributary to the Ohio River near the town of Armstrong Mills, OH.
-By analyzing monthly data from 2012 through the present, we learn more about these trends as we continue to monitor this site in the future.
+After years of 3RQ monitoring, trends of rising bromide and total dissolved solids (TDS) were observed in Captina Creek, a tributary to the Ohio River near the town of Armstrong Mills, OH.
+By analyzing monthly data from 2012 through 2020, we learn more about these trends as we continue to monitor this site in the future.

 Assistant Professor James Wood and graduate student Emily Huff at West Liberty University study chloride, conductivity, and temperature trends over two winters and summers within the Upper Ohio River Watershed to explore impacts of road salt application.